 ABMS welcomes your inquiry and makes every attempt to answer all inquiries in a timely manner.
-If you have a specific question, please call us or use our convenient online form below.
+If you have a specific question, please call us or use our convenient form below.

 American Board of Medical Specialties

 Inquiries for Certification Verification Information

 If you represent a professional organization and need verification information or have questions regarding products or services for ABMS certification verification products, contact ABMS Solutions.

 In addition to the more comprehensive online products and services through ABMS Solutions, there are several ways for individuals to verify personal physician board certification through the American Board of Medical Specialties:

 - Check online with Certification Matters: As part of its public service mission, access to the ABMS Medical Specialists Online certification verification service is available to the public free of charge for individual physician verification.
 This self-serve resource allows a search by physician name, specialty, or location.

 - Call the toll-free ABMS Certification Verification Service at 1-866-ASK-ABMS (275-2267).
 Please note: Agents can only provide certification verification.
 They cannot provide detailed biographical or residency training information, help you locate a physician, or register complaints against a physician.